-A Thermal Oxidizer is a combustion device that controls volatile organic compounds (VOCs), CO, and volatile HAPs by converting (destroying) to CO2 and H2O through the use of heat.
+A Thermal Oxidizer (also referred to as a thermal oxidiser or incinerator) is a combustion device that controls volatile organic compounds (VOCs), CO, and volatile HAPs by converting (destroying) to CO2 and H2O through the use of heat.
 Fully oxidizing VOCs requires a combination of residence time, temperature, turbulence or mixing of the combustion air with the process gas.

 There are several different types of thermal oxidizers, including:

 A Direct Fired Thermal Oxidizer, or non-recuperative thermal oxidizer, is a very basic in design, with the main components consisting of a burner and a combustion (retention) chamber.
 Commonly referred to as afterburners, incinerators, or direct fired thermal oxidizers, our QUADRANT-NR Thermal Oxidizer routinely exceeds all regulatory requirements.